 Narrative on project costs should be included that is consistent with the requirements of Section 9, item 6 in the TIRCP Guidelines.
 Additional detail, not subject to the page limitation of the Project Narrative Document, can be included in the Statement of Work Document or as Supporting Documentation.

-The applicant should identify the specific source of all non-Transit and Intercity Rail Capital Program funding, including any requests that are pending approval (such as expected federal New Starts or Small Starts funding or potential local transit funding measures) and the timeline for approval.
-Note if any specific funding source requires obligation or expenditure by a particular date.
+The applicant should identify the specific source of all non-Transit and Intercity Rail Capital Program funding, including any requests that are pending approval (such as expected federal

 CALIFORNIA STATE TRANSPORTATION AGENCY